About Smart Shelter Consultancy

 In 2005 the Smart Shelter Concept was started.
 It now consists of three divisions that focus on finding durable and alternative construction solutions for the developing and post-disaster context, as well as for modern architectural applications.

-Smart Shelter Foundation is the NGO and builds for the poor in developing countries.
+Smart Shelter Foundation is our NGO.
+Construction projects for the poor in developing countries, knowledge transfer, SMARTnet.

-Smart Shelter Research focuses on construction related research projects.
+Smart Shelter Research focuses on collaborations and low-tech construction-related

-Martijn is an architect and building engineer from The Netherlands, with a passion for alternative materials and experimental construction.
+Martijn is an architect and building engineer from the Netherlands with a passion for alternative materials and experimental building.

 During his travels through Asia he was shocked by the harsh conditions in which so many people have to live.
 He started to dedicate his expertise and time to people across the globe, who are in need of better housing and improved living conditions.
 Since 2005 he founded three Smart Shelter divisions and researched, designed and built numerous projects in Sri Lanka, India, Nepal and Indonesia.

-Martijn is specialized in building with alternative materials and methods, and developed a great interest in low-tech earthquake resistant principles.
-His activities are multi-disciplinary as he works as an architect, engineer, calculator, trainer, supervisor and mason all at the same time.
-Over the years he gained an enormous amount of grass root experience and practical knowledge, which he now transfers to students and professionals worldwide.
+Martijn specializes in construction techniques using natural and alternative materials and has developed a keen interest in low-tech earthquake-resistant principles.
+His activities are multidisciplinary, as he is simultaneously an architect, engineer, estimator, professor, trainer, supervisor, and mason, all at the same time.
+Over the years, he gained a lot of grassroots experience and practical knowledge that he now passes on to students and professionals around the world.

 Tessa van Weelie, coordinator.

-Tessa joined Smart Shelter in 2007 and has been helping with the projects ever since.
-She supports the overall organization and helps with the projects on-site.
-She has a strong background in coordinating and planning, and is very good at getting things actually done.
-A good communicator with endless enthusiasm.
+Tessa joined Smart Shelter in 2007 and has since worked on all projects in Smart Shelter’s various departments.
+With a strong background in coordination and planning, she supports the overall organisation and is very good at actually getting things done.
+She’s a good communicator with endless enthusiasm.

 ‘Martijn is an excellent practitioner and teacher.
 His depth of knowledge, his passion, his persistence, and his pragmatism is of high value; and has inspired our students to extend their reach.’